sandraalhames/Q-3-Qompute-2025/README.md

 📎 Learn more and get started here: [IBM Quantum Online Lab Environments Guide](https://quantum.cloud.ibm.com/docs/en/guides/online-lab-environments)

+## Final Submission Due Date

+> [!IMPORTANT]
+Submission Due: 11:59AM PST, 13th Sep (Saturday)</br>
+Link will expires after due.

+## Judging Criteria

+1. **Technical Content - 30%** :
+2. **Societal Impacts - 20%** : How does the challenge support [Quantum for Good](https://aiforgood.itu.int/quantum-for-good/) by the UN?
+(Prompt motivation)
+  - Did you consider the potential harm or danger of this technology?
+  - Does your project have a clearn and positive impact?
+3. **Presentation - 20%** : Comprehension, aesthetics, and delivery style.
+Clear communication is crucial in innovative fields of emerging tech, a good idea that cannot be shared cannot make an impact.
+4. **Originality - 15%** : Creativity and problem solving (applications to real world problems).
+Is the project and solution well researched?
+5. **Submitting correct and clean files and attendance/communication - 5%** :
+  - Easy to follow and clean formatting on GitHub
+  - Sources and references are included
+  - *For in-person attendees only* You are responsible for your attendance, if someone from your team cannot come they should communicate with the organizers AND teammates

 ## **Challenges and Submission Details**

 The final submission for this hackathon is a 5-10 minute presentation in any chosen format and your GitHub Repository.
 Please fill out [this google form](https://forms.gle/PBY8KsTmg4SdrbaeA) to upload all necessary information and documents.
+Only ONE team member has to submit, please do not duplicate submissions!

 ## Track 1: Feynman's dream - Reversible computing